wmo-im/wis2box-training/documentation/docs/practical-sessions/datasets-with-access-control.md

 exit
 ```

-## Exercise 3: publish some data to the dataset
+## Publish some data to the dataset

 Copy the file `exercise-materials/access-control-exercises/aws-example2.csv` to the directory defined by `WIS2BOX_HOST_DATADIR` in your `wis2box.env`: